Nanopesticides, MOFs and 3D bioprinting among potential breakthrough technologies for a sustainable future

 Iupac will release the next line-up of world-changing innovations in 2020.
 Nominations will open in July this year.

-Nano-formulated pesticides can deliver active ingredients where they are needed without polluting the environment or – like neonicotinoids have been accused to do – indiscriminately kill essential wildlife.
+Nano-formulated pesticides can deliver active ingredients where they are needed without polluting the environment or – as neonicotinoids have been accused to do – indiscriminately kill essential wildlife.
 And more efficient agrochemicals are urgently needed to support a global population that will reach 10 billion by 2050.

 So far, only a few studies have shown that nanoagrochemicals are actually more efficient than their traditional counterparts, and none of them have been tested in the field yet.